Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 These solve connection and movement, but they still need a deliberate size and attachment plan.

-- Jump rings: check listed material, size, and gauge instead of buying a vague mixed kit and hoping the ring run works
+- Jump rings: check what the rings are made from, their size, and their gauge instead of buying a vague mixed kit and hoping the hardware suits the piece

 - Start short: many clay drops and pendants look cleaner with one ring or one short run than with extra hardware